PDF Version

 The professional plan communicates the faculty member's teaching, research/creative work, and leadership and service goals and explains how these goals support the needs of the primary unit and the college/school.
 Projections made in the plan, when compared to the faculty member's progress and achievements, can provide one basis for evaluating the faculty member's professional performance.
 If the Plan calls for a distribution of effort different from the primary unit's standard assignment, a differentiated workload agreement should be included.

 At the time of annual merit evaluation and during post-tenure review (or extensive review), the primary unit evaluation committee may review the professional plan (and any revisions or updates to the plan) and compare its goals to the actual achievements of the faculty member to date.
-In the area of teaching, the primary unit head or appropriate department/unit committee (as determined by primary unit policy) must approve the particular teaching and advising assignment in order to meet the teaching needs of the department.

 - 1. Information with “material bearing,” such as formal disciplinary action, should only be included if it affects whether or not the candidate meets the primary unit criteria for teaching, research/creative work, clinical activity or leadership and service.